Plutonomicon/plutarch-plutus/README.md

 Read the [Plutarch guide](./docs/GUIDE.md) to get started!

 # Benchmarks
-Note: Benchmarks are work in progress; we intend to benchmark all examples in CI.

 ```
 cabal bench
 ```

-This will write the benchmark report to `bench.*`.
+This will write the benchmark report to `bench.csv` as well as output a table view of the same.

 ## Benchmarking a commit
 To run benchmarks on a particular commit,